reeseovine/ovine-icons/README.md

 ## to do

-- [x] Finish preview image generator
-      6- or 8-wide grid on a nice background
 - [ ] Package it into an APK that you can install on your phone

 ## license